Messi wins World Cup, Argentina beats France on penalties

 On Sunday, there was one narrative at play for most people: Could Messi do it?

-He could, despite the 23-year-old Mbappé — Messi’s teammate at Paris Saint-Germain — doing all he could to emulate Pelé by winning his first two World Cups.
+He could, despite the 23-year-old Mbappé doing all he could to deny his Paris Saint-Germain teammate.
+Finishing the tournament as the top scorer with eight goals is likely only a crumb of comfort.

-Messi became the first player to score in the group stage and each of the knockout rounds at a single World Cup.

-Ever since Argentina’s unthinkable 2-1 loss to Saudi Arabia in their opening group game, Messi has been a man on a mission — embracing the responsibility of leading his national team at his final World Cup and playing in the spirit of Maradona by coupling his dazzling skills with rarely seen aggression.

-On that night at the Maracanã Stadium, Messi stared down at the golden World Cup trophy that escaped him.
+On that night at the Maracana Stadium, Messi stared down at that golden World Cup trophy that escaped him.

-Eight years later, he will raise it aloft in the biggest moment of a career like no other.
+Eight years later, he raised it aloft in the biggest moment of a career like no other.

 Steve Douglas is at https://twitter.com/sdouglas80